You just realized the most effective way to share big files with your colleagues and clients is by torrenting them on a P2P network.

 But you also know there are security concerns and you should always use a VPN when torrenting.
 Unfortunately, you can’t afford a VPN right now or maybe you just want to “try before you buy”… and finding the best free VPN for torrenting seems next to impossible.

 Well, it’s certainly difficult, but the good news is it isn’t impossible after all!
+We have compared 100’s of VPNs and found the best 3 free torrenting VPNs.

 Why Do I Need a VPN for Torrenting?